IdkDwij/Termithon/README.md

 ## Run this in your PC

 First download python from [python.org](https://python.org).
+(Applicable to beta builds or .py/.pyc builds)

-Once it's installed, Run the PyPrompt file from the 'Releases' tab.
+For stable builds: download the binary or the setup from the 'Releases' tab.

 ### TO RUN IN WINDOWS TERMINAL